jmattheis/website/website/content/blog/3-review-of-my-first-project.md

 ### Cross-Site-Scripting (XSS)

 Cross-Site-Scripting means the attacker injects HTML/JavaScript into the website.
-The vurnable part of my project is the comment section of posts.
+The vulnerable part of my project is the comment section of posts.
 The content of the actual post is secured, guess I partly knew what I was doing.

 ![](/img/3-cross-site-scripting.gif)